thesofproject/sof-docs/developer_guides/debugability/logger/index.rst

   echo on >/sys/devices/pci0000\:00/0000\:$(lspci -nn | grep "audio contoller" | awk '{print $1;}')/power/control

 .. note::
-  Current device power status may be read by this command:
+  The current device power status can be read by entering this command:

   .. code:: bash

     cat /sys/devices/pci0000\:00/0000\:$(lspci -nn | grep "audio controller" | awk '{print $1;}')/power/runtime_status

-Logger trace filtration affect only traces sent after filter setup, so traces already stored on kernel side will not be affected.
+The logger trace filtration affects only traces sent after the filter setup, so traces already stored on the kernel side are not affected.

-Filters are setup incrementally, so when logger will be run-up twice with different settings, then filters from first run will not be restored to default state but can be replaced by new one.
-To reset filters to default state, firmware reset is needed.
+Filters are set up incrementally, so when loggers are run twice with different settings, then filters from the first run will not be restored to the default state but will be replaced by a new one.
+To reset filters to the default state, a firmware reset is needed.

 Detailed description
 --------------------

-Filtration mechanism is realized on the firmware side so, after changing the log level to verbose for each component, the DSP may be overhelmed by tracing.
+The filtration mechanism occurs on the firmware side so, after changing the log level to verbose for each component, the DSP can be overhelmed by tracing.

-Core functionality is provided by DSP, so filtration does not work in offline mode - during conversion previously saved input file.
+Core functionality is provided by the DSP, so filtration does not work in offline mode - during conversion in a previously saved input file.

-Communication between the firmware and logger is realized through driver debug file systems.
+Communication between the firmware and logger is occurs through driver debug file systems.
 The logger writes new trace settings to ``sys/kernel/debug/sof/filter``.
 These will be used to create *IPC* messages with new trace levels.
 A simple text data format is used: